vfmd/vfmd.github.io/differences.md

 None of these is new, really.

-Items #1, #3 and #5 were the "gotchas" spotted by John Fraser as discussed in [Three Markdown Gotchas].
-Item #2 is a syntax improvement that John Gruber and Aaron Swartz [discussed][short-ref-gruber-aaron], but this improved syntax isn't mentioned in the original Markdown syntax description page.
-Item #4 is the first problem that Jeff Atwood mentions in his [Responsible Open Source Code Parenting] post.
-Moreover, all these items have been discussed multiple times in the [markdown-discuss mailing list].
+All these items have been discussed extensively in the [markdown-discuss mailing list].
+In addition, items #1, #3 and #5 were the "gotchas" spotted by John Fraser as discussed in [Three Markdown Gotchas].
+Items #1 and #4 are highlighted by Jeff Atwood in his [Responsible Open Source Code Parenting] blog post.

 [Three Markdown Gotchas]: http://blog.stackoverflow.com/2008/06/three-markdown-gotcha/
 [short-ref-gruber-aaron]: http://six.pairlist.net/pipermail/markdown-discuss/2004-March/000303.html